Knights-Templars/Knights-Templars/README.md

 ### Hello everyone! 👋

-Myself Anirban, an astrophysicist.
+Myself Anirban, an astrophysics and astronomy researcher.
 I am working on transients.
 Currently, I am learning and developing radiative transfer simulation codes for understanding supernovae and kilonovae.